super-developer-star/Vue-Django/README.md

 $ yarn serve
 ```

-The Vuejs application will be served from `localhost:8080` and the Django Api
+The VueJS application will be served from `localhost:8080` and the Django Api
 and static files will be served from `localhost:8000`.

 The dual dev server setup allows you to take advantage of